Front Entryway Decorating Ideas

 How do I choose the right area rug?

-Let the size and shape of your entryway be your guide to choosing the right entryway rug.
-Is your entryway long and narrow?
-Then choose a runner-style rug the width of your door to naturally lead guests into your home.
+Let the size and shape of your front entrance be your guide to choosing the right entryway rug.
+As your guests walk through the front door, is your entryway long and narrow?
+Choose a runner-style rug the width of your door to naturally lead visitors into your home.
 A wide rectangular rug looks nice paired up with a double-door entry.
 A circular open area calls for a circular or octagonal rug.
 Remember to keep the traffic flow in mind.
-If your front entryway sees a lot of action, then consider an indoor outdoor area rug that can stand up to the traffic.
+If your front entryway sees a lot of action, then consider an indoor-outdoor area rug that can stand up to the traffic – particularly on wood floors.

-What kind of table should I put in an entryway?
+What kind of foyer table should I put in an entryway?